equity study center together we are greater

-Elliott directed the Human Rights Office for the City of Fort Collins, has worked as a school principal, directed a school district transition program serving students with disabilities, and taught at Naropa University.
+Elliott directed the Human Rights Office for the City of Fort Collins, taught social justice classes at Naropa University, worked as a school principal, and directed a school district transition program serving students with disabilities.
 He began his teaching career on the Navajo reservation in special education.

 Click here to meet our Board Officers